Welcome to Atherton Tablelands

 The mild climate and comfortable temperatures make the Atherton Tablelands a desirable holiday destination.

-Unique accommodations houses dot the magnificent scenery, with quaint beds and breakfasts offering reasonable prices and delectable food fare increasingly popular with holiday-seekers.
+Unique accommodations houses dot the magnificent scenery, and quaint bed and breakfasts offering reasonable prices and delectable food fare are increasingly popular with holiday-seekers.

 To cover everything the Atherton Tablelands offers would take pages to write and weeks to experience.
 Still, one thing for sure is whether you are looking for an adventure filled with excitement or a tropical escape to hide away, the Atherton Tablelands has something for everyone.